 - An unofficial copy of your most recent transcript.

-- Two confidential letters of recommendation by faculty members submitted directly to the DMP faculty director, David Waldner, [email protected].
-At least one of these letters should be from among Politics faculty.
+- Two confidential letters of recommendation by faculty members submitted directly to he DMP faculty director, Director Waldner, daw4h@virginia.edu .
+At least one of these letters and preferably both should be from full-time Politics faculty.
 Try to familiarize your recommenders with your proposed research so that they might comment on its significance and on your competence to undertake it.

 Academic Requirements